Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 By the time we get to the end of the book, all the students have fallen in love with Lennie.
 But there’s one big problem.
 He’s going to die.
 I won’t tell you how—I’ll at least leave that part for you to read and discover on your own—but it’s going to happen, and although Lennie doesn’t have a clue, his best friend George knows.

-George doesn’t want Lennie to be scared, so he talks to him about how they’ll always have each other, about the “little place” they’re going to get with a cow and some chickens, and about the rabbits.
-“Ever’body gonna be nice to you,” George says, and a moment later, still dreaming about rabbits, Lennie dies.
+When the moment of Lennie’s death is imminent, George doesn’t want him to be scared, so he talks to him about how they’ll always have each other, about the “little place” they’re going to get with a cow and some chickens, and about the rabbits.

 “Yes please!”
-I said, and with that, she looked at me with those gentle eyes, and told me a story I’ll never forget.
+I said, and with that, she looked at me with those gentle eyes, and told a story I’ll never forget.

 She remembered her last night with her mom.